 - Create: Which factors should be created that the industry has never offered?

 Kim and Mauborgne said that this exercise forces companies to scrutinize every factor of competition, helping leaders discover the range of assumptions they unconsciously make while competing.
-This exercise also pushes leaders to simultaneously pursue differentiation and low cost in order to break the value-cost trade-off.
-The questions also spotlight companies that are focused only on raising and creating, in the process lifting the cost structure and often over-engineering products and services.

 The theory opposes Harvard Professor Michael Porter's five forces model, which helps businesses determine how they can best compete in the existing marketplace.
-The Porter model looks at five specific factors that help determine whether or not a business can be profitable, based on other businesses that are already in the industry.
+The Porter model looks at five specific factors that help determine whether a business can be profitable, based on other businesses that are already in the industry.

 In the "Wall Street Journal Essential Guide to Management" (HarperBusiness, 2010), author Alan Murray says that the rapid pace of innovation and change in recent years has led to a search for a strategy that is more dynamic than Porter's five forces.

-Murray writes that blue ocean strategy encourages companies to focus less on their competitors and more on alternatives, while at the same time focusing less on their current customers and more on potential new customers.
+Murray notes that blue ocean strategy encourages companies to focus less on their competitors and more on alternatives, while at the same time focusing less on their current customers and more on potential new customers.

 Examples of blue ocean strategy